 How to deal with the monster in the wall

-Monster DOs and DON’Ts – A guide to unwanted paranormal tenants, with plans for both action (yeah!) and inaction (lazy).
+Monster DOs and DON’Ts – A guide to unwanted paranormal tenants, with plans for both action (yay) and inaction (dangerous).

 The issue of the Monster in the Wall is often woefully overlooked; either because people wilfully ignore their monster, or because the signs are too subtle to easily detect.
 Such signs include, but are not limited to:

 - Strange noises in the night

 - The presence of an eerie glow (usually green or purple or demonic red)